CrowdStrike/logscale-community-content/Log-Sources/README.md

     `./build.sh`

-6. Verify the package was created in the Packages directory
+6. Verify the package was created in the Packages directory.
+You'll end up with something like this:

+   `2023-01-29_21-54-03`

 7. Test the new package